dishabeeraladinni/DH110-Spring23/Assignment03.md

 ### Some interesting quotes/insights from the interview:

-* #### User's preference of the Games Displayed (00:13:18.430 --> 00:13:49.590)
+#### User's preference of the Games Displayed (00:13:18.430 --> 00:13:49.590)
 I would wish for more games, or like, maybe like, sort it out according to category.
 Like a card game, or like a marble game, or a real-life imitation game.
 Right now, there is a lot going on [and] my eyes are going everywhere.

-* #### These tiny games opened up a new perspective (00:20:21.250 --> 00:20:48.270)
+#### These tiny games opened up a new perspective (00:20:21.250 --> 00:20:48.270)
 It opened up a new perspective like I should just send people random games all the time.
 I forget like there is I can do more than just text.
 I can send all these games.
+It's just like another text you send to people.

+#### User'e preference of instructions (00:22:00.040 --> 00:22:29.360)
+I think some instructions were unclear, but otherwise it was fun.
+[Something like] if player one will be going first, or a player, 2 will be going first.